 Transportation from Ho Chi Minh City to Can Tho

-For the cheapest and more local way, take the sleeper bus from Ho Chi Minh to Can Tho.
+For the cheapest and more local way to get around Vietnam is to take the sleeper bus from Ho Chi Minh to Can Tho.
 The sleeper buses are a popular way to travel through Vietnam.
 Ticket prices are cheap at 120,000 VND ($5 USD) one-way and you get to lie down (almost flat) during the ride.
 You don’t have to worry about driving in the crazy traffic and the bus makes several stops for food/bathroom breaks.

 Buses depart to West Vietnam every hour from the Mien Tay Bus Station (Address: Kinh Dương Vương, An Lạc, Bình Tân, Hồ Chí Minh).
 It’ll take between 3-4 hours to arrive, depending on the traffic.